exograph/exograph/docs/docs/production/trusted-documents.md

 Let's consider how Exograph enforces trusted documents.

 During the [build phase](../cli-reference/development/build.md), Exograph parses the content of the `trusted-documents` directory and includes a representation in the `exo_ir` file produced.
 You do not need anything special during production.
-Specifically, you do not need the `trusted-documents` directory in the production setup.
+Specifically, you do not need the `trusted-documents` directory in the production environment.

-Note that Exograph enforces trusted documents only in production mode.
-In development mode, Exograph allows any executable document to pass through.
-This intentional behavior enables you to explore all available APIs through the playground.
+During execution, Exograph enforces the mode in the following way:

+- In production mode, Exograph enforces trusted documents. _There is no way to opt out of this behavior_.
+- In [development](../cli-reference/development/dev.md) or [yolo](../cli-reference/development/yolo.md), like in production mode, Exograph enforces trusted documents.
+This behavior allows testing the client with trusted documents without starting the server in production mode.
+However, you may opt out of this behavior by passing the `--enforce-trusted-documents=false` option.
+See the [development](../cli-reference/development/dev.md) and [yolo](../cli-reference/development/yolo.md) pages for more details.
+- In development and yolo mode, Exograph makes an exception to queries its playground makes.
+The playground may send any executable document, even if it is not in the trusted documents.
+This behavior helps in exploring new queries and mutations. _This exception is not available in production mode._ Even if you enable introspection (and thus playground) in production, the server will still enforce trusted documents.